Harry Hooper: Later life

 Following his retirement from baseball, Hooper lived in Capitola and opened a real estate firm.
 He was named player-manager for San Francisco's minor league team in the Pacific Coast League in 1927.
 Hooper coached the baseball team at Princeton University for two seasons in the 1930s.
 He elected to leave the university when, in a cost-cutting measure prompted by the Great Depression, the administration proposed that his $5,000 annual salary be reduced by 40 percent.

 Hooper was appointed postmaster in Capitola in 1933.
 He held that position for 24 years.
 He was active in civic affairs through the chamber of commerce and the improvement club.
 "He was one of Capitola's most prominent local citizens.
 Whenever something was going on in Capitola from the 1920s to the 1960s, he was involved," local museum curator Frank Perry said.

 In 1939, Hooper agreed to coach Boston's professional indoor baseball league team.
 He remained active in later life, enjoying hunting, fishing and following the San Francisco Giants and the Red Sox.

 In the late 1960s and early 1970s, John Hooper spearheaded a letter-writing campaign to get his father inducted into the Baseball Hall of Fame via the Veterans Committee.
 Hooper was selected to the Baseball Hall of Fame in 1971.

-Hooper died at the age of 87 in Santa Cruz, California.
+Hooper died on December 18, 1974, at the age of 87 in Santa Cruz, California.
 He had been healthy enough to attend that summer's Baseball Hall of Fame induction ceremonies and he had gone duck hunting less than a month before he died.
 Hooper had surgery for a circulatory issue three weeks before his death, but he seemed to have recovered well from that procedure.
 Harry Hooper Jr said that Hooper had died of old age.
 He said that Hooper was the oldest living member of the Hall of Fame before his death.

 In popular culture

 Hooper Beach in Capitola is named for Harry Hooper.
 In 2014, the Capitola History Museum created an exhibit highlighting Hooper's importance in the development of the city.

-The television series The Simpsons made reference to Hooper in the episode "Homer at the Bat", where Mr. Burns has Hooper as playing center field for his company's all-star softball team.
-His assistant Smithers has to point out that all the players Mr. Burns had selected are long dead.
+The television series The Simpsons made a brief visual reference to Hooper in the 1992 episode "Homer at the Bat", where Mr. Burns has selected Hooper to play center field for his company's all-star softball team.
+His assistant Smithers has to point out that all the players Mr. Burns had selected are long since retired and dead.